elvisfinol/blog/content/posts/devops-concepts.md

   * Network traffic
   * etc.
 * The collected data is presented in various forms, such as charts and graphs, or in the form of real-time notifications about problems.

+### What does Monitoring look like?

+* **Real-time notifications:**
+  * Performance on the website is beginning to slow down
+  * A monitoring tool detects that response times are growing
+  * An administrator is immediately notified and is able to interviene before downtime occurs
+* **Postmortem analysis:**
+  * Something went wrong in production last night
+  * It's working now, but we don't know what caused it
+  * Luckily, monitoring tools collected a lot of data during the outage
+  * Will the data, developers and operations engineers are able to determine the root cause (a poorly performing SQL query) and fix it

+### **Why do Monitoring?**

+* **Fast recovery** - The sooner a problem is detected, the sooner it can be fixed.
+You want to know about a problem before your customer does
+* **Better root cause analysis** - The more data you have, the easier it is to determine the root cause of a problem
+* **Visibility across teams** - Good monitoring tools give useful data to both developers and operations people about the performance of code in production
+* **Automated response** - Monitoring data can be used alongside orchestration to provide